Why Email Marketing Is Key for Your Game’s Content Marketing Strategy

 Why is does it still work?

-Over 3.9 billion people use email worldwide.
+Data from Statista shows that more than 3.9 billion people use email worldwide.
 That’s more than social media, and this shows just how effective email can be when marketers need to reach potentially huge audiences.
 The effectiveness of email marketing has also been aided by the fact that users are now able to access email from their mobile devices.
 With mobile phones surpassing desktop computers as the most popular devices for internet browsing and email activity, marketers went ahead to optimize their emails for mobile.

 Figure 2: Mobile traffic increase over last seven years.
 Source: Broadband Search